GracyM/Resume/README.md

 6. I can multitask several projects with complete composure and professionalism under high pressure.
 7. I am good at sharing knowledge and educating the customers to use our Products to its full potential.

-Academic Qualification:

-Highest Qualification: BE (Computer Science), Pune University

 Achievements:

-At IBM India received:
-Manager Choice Award for “Keeping the Client first” in 2016 and 2018 for being proactive in escalation handling.
+1. Manager Choice Award for “Keeping the Client first” in 2016 and 2018 for being proactive in escalation handling.
-As an appreciation of my work (for taking up a second product Planning Analytics in addition to my current portfolio of Cognos Analytics) I was given an opportunity to attend the Cognos Insight Conference in Las Vegas in 2015
+2. For excellence in commitment I was given an opportunity to attend the Cognos Insight Conference in Las Vegas in 2015
-Received the Global Supporter Award for 1H 2014 for my work on Open Mic (a global initiative for customers) I received the Excellence and Eminence Award and a Top Contributor award for 2013.
+3. Received the Global Supporter Award for 1H 2014 for my work on Open Mic (a global initiative for customers)
+4. I received the Excellence and Eminence Award and a Top Contributor award for 2013.

 Certifications Completed: